swiftlang/swift/docs/proposals/C Pointer Interop Language Model.rst

 - (not implemented yet) ``CInt``, ``CUnsignedInt``, ``CWideChar``, and ``CChar32``, which interoperate with ``String`` as a UTF-32 code unit array.

-A ``ConstUnsafePointer`` parameter with any of the above element types may take a ``String`` value as an argument.
+A ``UnsafePointer`` parameter with any of the above element types may take a ``String`` value as an argument.
 The string is transcoded to a null-terminated buffer of the appropriate encoding, if necessary, and a pointer to the buffer is passed to the function.
 The callee may not mutate through the array, and